-8.1.1 The requirements of this Section apply to ship's elevating platforms with a safe working load of 1 ton and more and lifting and lowering speed not more than 0,1 m/s, intended for vertical loading/unloading of cargoes and vehicles.
+8.1.1 The requirements of this Section apply to ship's elevating platforms with a safe working load of 1 ton and more, intended for vertical loading/unloading of cargoes and vehicles.

 8.1.2 The design and location of ship's elevating platforms shall be such as to ensure their safe maintenance and inspection.